-If there is an existing .mps firmware file on the MPS, the upload process will overwrite the existing file.
+If there is an existing .mps firmware file on the MPS, the file must be deleted prior to upload.

 Upload File Choose File v0_31_22.mps Upload

 FIGURE 6-4: UPLOAD FILE

 8. The .mps file will now appear in the "Filesystem" table.
 To initiate the update process, double click the .mps filename in the table.